I'm hapū/pregnant - what now?

 |36 weeks||37 weeks||38 weeks||39 weeks||40 weeks||41 weeks||42 weeks|

 If complications arise during your pregnancy, you will be referred to the Maternity Specialist Doctors at the Antenatal Clinic

 Postnatal visits (after the birth)

-You can expect at least five postnatal home visits: the first within 24 hours of arriving home from hospital.
+You can expect at least seven to 10 postnatal home visits: the first within 24 hours of arriving home from hospital.
 Your visits will be tailored to meet your individual needs and you can expect to be visited at least once a week.
-Your LMC will care for you for up to six weeks after your baby is born.
+Your LMC will care for you for four to six weeks after your baby is born.
 Your well child provider will then continue care.